 If you are paying a significant portion of the cost of assisted living for your loved one you may qualify for a credit to your own taxes.
 It is advised you contact your tax professional to learn more about this Tax Credit.

 Remember: The most powerful thing you can do to minimize the financial adjustment to living in a Senior Living Community is to plan ahead.

 One of the most important ways to navigate the many transitions of senior living is to prepare ahead of time before the need or desire arises.
 You or your loved one may not be quite ready for the move right now, which makes this the perfect time to begin doing your research and learn about options and how to get the financial end in line, long before it is needed.
 Waiting till the last minute can intensify the stress of the transition, financially and otherwise, and could mean you end up in a location that isn’t a good fit, increasing the chances of needing to move again – with all of the financial implications.

 Even with options, the logistics can be overwhelming.
 Scheduling a tour and consultation at each senior living community you are considering to fully explore the financial options and assistance available at each community.
-Our Sales Counselors at Maple Ridge are expertly trained in helping you navigate all aspects of Senior Living, including financial.
+Our Sales Counselors at The Landings are expertly trained in helping you navigate all aspects of Senior Living, including financial.